 If you appreciate photos with movement in them, then definitely check out this tutorial.
-In this video, learn how to create beautiful panning shots of bicycles in the rain from Gavin Hoey.
+In this video, learn how to create beautiful panning shots of bicycles in the rain from Gavin Hoey of Adorama.
 He shows you how to create and post-process panning shots with some simple and easy to follow techniques in Photoshop or Lightroom:

 Gear for Panning Shots